Fork me on GitHub

 Step 1/7.
 Create a restrictive service account

 Teleport requires a service account to connect to your Active Directory domain.
-We recommend creating a dedicated service account with restrictive permissions for maximum security.
+You should create a dedicated service account with restrictive permissions for maximum security.

 $Name="Teleport Service Account"